Code-Institute-Submissions/cumbrian-kayaking/README3.md

  **To meet this goal
   users are invited to opt-in using:**

-a) ** Hero CTA -button** Button links to a name &  email address request - in return the user receives a brochure with holiday details
+ Hero CTA -button Button links to a name &  email address request - in return the user receives a brochure with holiday details

 b)   **Contact us form** -  for users not  yet ready for all the holiday details  but who have a question about the holidays